AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 ## Step-3 (Live Update Starts): Common for both (New | Existing) App
 - ionic cordova plugin add https://github.com/AamirAli310/cordova-plugin-ionic.git --variable APP_ID="{Your-App-Name}" --variable CHANNEL_NAME="{Environment-Mode}" --variable UPDATE_API="{Your-Server-Name}"
 - APP_ID: Same ID will be sent by Plugin to server to check for new version.
 - CHANNEL_NAME: It's mode of deployment....
 Normally it is Production/Staging, You can use whatever suitable to you but it has to manage on the Server end accordingly.
 - UPDATE_API: It is your own Server host name like http://www.google.com, http://localhost:3000, http://api.myserver.com
 - For Testing cycle you may create own localhost server.
+Check my repositiry <a href="https://github.com/AamirAli310/MyLocalServer/blob/main/README.md" rel="follow">'Local Server in NodeJS'</a>
+- If you're using my repo: MyLocalServer then use App_ID: 'TestPluginApp', CHANNEL_NAME: 'UAT', UPDATE_API: "http://localhost:3000'

 - Noted: If you forget to pass above variable, no issue, The plugin will install with default value which you can change in config.xml/package.json

 ## Step-3 Example-